manifold-systems/manifold/docs/roadmap.md

 * **Type system expansion.** Utilize all the types made available from Manifold; GraphQL, JSON, and Properties in particular.
 <br>

+Note this is a very temporary detour.
+I'll soon return to the normal Manifold grind, adding bugs.. er features and fixing bugs ;)

 ## On the pile (in no particular order)

 #### Operator overloading enhancements